darthrob6625/PA16_3/README.md

 The dataset comprises 21 features and more than 40,000 records, including 10 numerical features and 10 categorical features.
 After one-hot encoding of the categorical variables, the total number of features, prior to evaluation and further processing, was ###.

 ### Evaluation & Findings
+The following table summarizes the classification models, presenting both their initial baseline configurations and their optimized performance metrics.

 | Classification Model | Model Accuracy | After Optimization |
 | --- | --- | --- |